 To make a clear distinction between the status of these places, we have determined three categories:

-- Unrecognized states: state-like entities that have achieved de facto independence, but violate the principle of territorial integrity.
+- Unrecognized states: State-like entities that strive for, or have achieved de facto independence.

-- Micronations: entities that are founded in an attempt to claim autonomy, but are not recognized as such in the international system.
+- Micronations: wondrous entities founded in an attempt to claim autonomy, but are not recognized as such in the international system.

 With this website, we do not take a political stance, and we do not choose sides.
 We want to share stories from all kind of sources and thereby provide an intriguing insight into the de facto situation of these particular places in the world.
 The views, thoughts, and opinions expressed in the articles and images belong solely to the original authors, and not to De Facto.